hathibelagal-dev/instantpolyglot/docs/eng/Malagasy.md

 **Mamaky boky ny mpianatra.**
 read    book  the student
-"The student reads a book."
+“The student reads a book.”

 This word order is relatively rare among the world's languages, found in only about 3% of documented languages.